githedgehog/docs/docs/vlab/demo.md

 core@control-1 ~ $ kubectl apply -f vpc-3.yaml
 ```

-At that point you can setup networking on the `server-03` same as for `server-01` and `server-02` in a previous sections
+At that point you can setup networking on `server-03` the same as you did for `server-01` and `server-02` in
-and see that we have now `server-01` and `server-03` with the IP addresses from the same subnets.
+[a previous section](#setting-up-networking-on-test-servers).
+Once you have configured networking, `server-01` and
+`server-03` have IP addresses from the same subnets.